VirtusLab/scala-cli/website/docs/getting_started.md

 ## A project

-Now is time to write some logic, based on the prototyping we have just did: a filter function to display all files with given extension in current directory.
+Now it's time to write some logic, based on the prototyping we just did.
+We'll create a filter function to display all files with the given filename extension in the current directory.

-For the consistency of our results let's create a new directory and `cd` to it:
+For the consistency of our results, let's create a new directory and `cd` to it:

 ```bash
 mkdir scala-cli-getting-started